American Trees

 Juglans nigra – Black Walnut tree; Arnold Arboretum

 I just prepared a photo gallery of American Trees, growing in gardens, native to North America, for an editor recently, and in doing so found myself astonished at the variety even in my own small collection.
 I was reminded in our vast country how different trees are, each adapting to its own ecosytem.
+If you need help caring for your trees, you may hire experts in Lynchburg tree services.

 Mature trees indicate a sustainable habitat almost by definition, so please gardeners, if you have any space at all, plant a tree.
 So very many other plants, animals, and insects depend of native trees that we can genuinely help heal the earth by planting them.
 Read Doug Tallamys’ Bringing Nature Home to remind yourself of the importance of American Trees.